Collisions in Horry, Robeson counties block multiple roads

 As of 4:30 p.m., I-95 was still closed south of US-301 after a deadly multiple-vehicle accident in Robeson County Tuesday afternoon.
 Officials say I-95 could be closed until 6 p.m.

-In Horry County, a crash on SC-22 near Conway around 2:19 p.m. blocked the west-bound lanes.
+In Horry County, a crash on SC-22 near Conway reported around 2:19 p.m. blocked the west-bound lanes.
+Horry County police ask that people avoid the area, according to a Tweet.

 Also in Horry County, a collision reported at 3:54 p.m. on Holmestown Road and David Carr Court also resulted in lane closures.

-Yet another crash on US 701 and SC 9 was reported with injuries around 3:37 p.m., according to the SC Highway Patrol.
+Yet another crash on SC 9 and Fox Tail Drive was reported with injuries around 3:37 p.m. that was also blocking the roadway.